Coding-Ghostman/fitness2/README.md

 In addition, Workout Wiz has a leaderboard system that provides an added incentive to compete with others.
 Seeing one's progress and ranking among peers creates a positive mindset and encourages discipline and dedication towards achieving successful fitness outcomes.

+# Technology Stack
+Workout Wiz is hosted on Google Cloud Platform using AMD instances for fast and reliable processing.
+The app also uses Firebase for data storage, access and user authentication using google email addresses.

+# Conclusion
+Workout Wiz is an all-in-one fitness partner that provides personalized workout and diet plans, real-time feedback on form, and a reward system to keep users motivated.
+Its AI Workout feature ensures proper form during exercises, while its Diet Planner provides customized meal planning.
+The Workout Planner allows users to tailor their workout plan based on individual needs, and its rewards system motivates users to exercise regularly.
+The platform's social aspect enables users to connect with others, form groups, and compete with peers for added motivation.